Molson Coors Brewing Company

 Please see the earnings release we distributed earlier this morning for a detailed review of our business unit financial results in the quarter.

-It is important to note that our 3rd quarter underlying results exclude some special and other non-core gains, losses and expenses that net to a $163.1 million pretax charge.
-In addition to the intangible asset write-downs that I described earlier, these exclusions from our U.S. GAAP results primarily relate to the net effect of unrealized foreign exchange and fair value adjustments associated with the 500 million Euro convertible note that we paid off in the 3rd quarter, along with restructuring and integration-related costs in Canada and Europe These special and other non-core items are described in detail in this morning’s earnings release.
+It is important to note that our 4th quarter underlying results exclude some special and other non-core gains, losses and expenses that net to a $18.6 million pretax charge.
+These exclusions from our U.S. GAAP results primarily relate to the termination of our Tradeteam distribution joint venture in the U.K. and an impairment of our Miller brands distribution contract in Canada, along with restructuring-related costs in Canada and Europe.
+These charges were partially offset by gains on the sale of non-core assets.
+Special and other non-core items are described in detail in this morning’s earnings release.

-- $37 million of net add-backs, primarily related to cash paid for restructuring activities.
+- $58 million of net add-backs, mainly cash paid for restructuring activities.

 Investing cash outflows were: